Tissamaharama Raja Maha Vihara: Great stupa

 Tissamaharama Stupa is the largest stupa in the Southern region of the country with a height of 156 feet and 550 feet in circumference.
 According to chronicles, King Kawan Tissa had sought blessings and instructions from Arhant Gothama Thera, who was a spiritual adviser to the king, when constructing Tissamaharam stupa.
 The stupa was built to commemorate Buddha's visit to the area, at the same place where Buddha spent time in meditation with 500 arhant Buddhist monks.

 The stupa which has a 'Bubble Shape' and was built by using bricks on a square platform made of granite stones.
 King Kawan-tissa received the instructions of Buddhist monks throughout the construction period of the stupa.
 The relics enshrined in this stupa is subjected to debate.
 According to Mahavamsa the frontal bone relic (Lalata Dhathu) is enshrined in Tissamaharam stupa as the main relic.
-However some believe that the frontal bone relic of Buddha was temporally enshrined in this stupa but later it was enshrined in the Seruvila Mangala Maha Chethiya.
+However some believe that the frontal bone relic of Buddha was temporally enshrined in this stupa but later it was enshrined in the Seruvila Mangala Maha Seya(Thissa Maha Viharaya).
 A recent discovery of a pillar inscription in Kirinda, reveals that the left tooth relic of Buddha was also enshrined in this stupa.